9 Tanning Myths Dermatologists Want You To Stop Believing ASAP

 The main ingredient in self-tan — a chemical called dihydroxyacetone, or DHA — has faced scrutiny in the past but it is considered safe by the U.S. Food and Drug Administration (FDA) when externally applied on skin.
 "DHA is a sugar-based compound," explains tanning expert Michaella Bolder.
 "When applied to a warm surface with amino acids, like the surface of skin, a colour change reaction occurs without penetrating the skin."
 Dr Phillips and Dr Mahto agree that DHA is unlikely to be harmful to your skin but suggest favouring products derived from natural sources of DHA (e.g. cane sugar or beet sugar) over those containing synthetic DHA, which could irritate the skin.

 It’s also important to note that fake tan does not protect you from UV radiation in any way.
-Even if you are wearing self-tan, protecting yourself from the sun is a must.
+Even if you are wearing fake tan, protecting yourself from the sun is a must.
 The NHS suggests using a high-factor, broad-spectrum sunscreen and reapplying regularly, seeking shade and wearing protective clothing.

 Advertisement